-Quite often intense, sensitive, overexcitable, more-able children have been referred by teachers or social services to a health care professional due to an assumption of a behavioural issue.
-Generally they don’t assess his or her intellectual and creative abilities, and even if they do they often don’t take into account the consequences of being different from the norm nor do they look at twice-exceptionality.
+Quite often intense, sensitive, over-excitable, more-able neurodiverse children have been referred by teachers or social services to a health care professional due to an assumption of a behavioural issue.
+Generally, they don’t assess his or her intellectual and creative abilities, and even if they do they often don’t take into account the consequences of being different from the norm, being neurodiverse, nor do they look at twice-exceptionality.

-We like parents to be aware what kind of behaviour of an intense, sensitive, overexcitable, more-able child can be seen as a problem in itself by an educational or health care professional however it may have another explanation that requires a different measure to be able to improve the child’s or family’s well-being. and
+We parents prefer to be aware what kind of behaviour of an intense, sensitive, over-excitable, more-able child can be seen as a problem in itself by an educational or health care professional however it may have another explanation that requires a different measure to be able to improve the child’s or family’s well-being.

 Often those behaviours lead health professionals to believe they deal with only a behavioural disorder.
-Those behaviours in the high-able should be treated as part of the whole person, in this case the more-able person, of which the high-ability is often neglected and this neglect can may be part of the cause of the problem.
+Those behaviours in the more-able neurodiverse should be treated as part of the whole person, in this case, the more-able person, of which the high-ability is often neglected and this neglect can be part of the cause of the problem.
 (Webb et al., 2005)

 - He has a high activity level and low impulse control.
 I wonder if he has ADD/ADHD?